towolf/towolf.github.com/docs/PsychTests/CIEConeFundamentalsTest.markdown

 specfied cone fundamentals.

-This shows that the standard does an excellent job of reconstructing the Stockman/Sharpe 2\-degree and 10 degree fundamentals if one starts with the tabulated LMS absorbances.
-The agreement is less perfect if one uses the nomogram and recommended lambda\-max values to generate the absorbances.
+This shows that the standard does an excellent job of reconstructing the Stockman/Sharpe 2-degree and 10 degree fundamentals if one starts with the tabulated LMS absorbances.
+The agreement is less perfect if one uses the nomogram and recommended lambda-max values to generate the absorbances.
 See comment on this point in StockmanSharpeNomogram.m

 The code here is closely related \(and uses\) a more general set of code